3mdeb/conferences/2023/QubesOSsummit/closing_day1.md

 * We were able to get more talks from community members and Qubes OS Team
 * Talks touch other areas then security, we will talk about Qubes OS future, UX, backups, cryptocurrency and many more

+---

+# Challanges and opportunities - 2019-2022

+- Confidential VMs.
+- New Golden Age of computing (aka firmware everywhere).
+- UEFI BIOS for Arm and RISC-V.
+- Reproducible toolchains.
+- Hardware compatibility and trustworthiness.

 ???